Republicans see opening in blue Minnesota, after Franken scandal and Trump inroads

 But Republicans see evidence of a politically shifting demographic in both the gubernatorial and 2016 presidential races – a trend that could favor them in future elections.

 Minnesota was the lone state that favorite son Walter Mondale narrowly won in President Ronald Reagan’s 49-state landslide in 1984.

-Presidential contests can be won and lost in the Midwest battleground states.
-Though Trump lost Minnesota, he flipped Ohio, Michigan, Iowa and Wisconsin -- four Midwestern states then-President Barack Obama twice carried.
+Presidential contests, though, can be won and lost in the Midwest battleground states.
+While Trump lost Minnesota, he flipped Ohio, Michigan, Iowa and Wisconsin -- four Midwestern states then-President Barack Obama twice carried.

 “Republican victories in Minnesota would drive a stake through the Democratic Party at all levels,” Carnahan continued.
 “They will have lost the entire upper Midwest.”

 The 2018 race in Minnesota also impacts who controls the state legislature for the next decade, and the congressional delegation.
 The House and Senate are responsible for drawing up redistricting maps after the 2020 Census, and the governor will sign or veto.
-Last time this happened, 2011, partisan clashes led to a court battle over legislative maps.
+Last time this happened, in 2011, partisan clashes led to a court battle over legislative maps.
 But, if the same party holds the governorship and the legislature, the process would be streamlined.
 That’s why the National Democratic Redistricting Commission is targeting the state.

 Fred Lucas is the White House correspondent for The Daily Signal.
 Follow him on Twitter @FredLucasWH.